What Is Web-Based Training? An eLearning Guide (2025)

 However, with the rise of remote and hybrid workplaces, new dynamic learning requirements, and the higher cost of employee training, traditional classroom learning styles are no longer an effective or practical employee training method.

-By providing on-demand web-based training to your employees, you create an adaptive, flexible, and skilled workforce that contributes at a high level to your organization.
+By providing on-demand web-based training to your employees, you create an adaptive, flexible, and skilled workforce that contributes highly to your organization.

 Types of Web-Based Training